Best Kids Smartwatches for Boys in 2026: Top 7 Picks

 Yes, you read that right.
 One year.
 No charging cable.
 No nightly routine of reminding your kid to put it on the charger.
 The Vivofit Jr. 3 uses a replaceable CR2025 coin cell battery that lasts approximately 12 months.
 When it dies, you swap in a new one for about $3.
 In a world where I'm charging my own watch every night, this feels like witchcraft.

 The fitness tracking is legitimately good.
 Steps, active minutes, and sleep are all tracked with solid accuracy -- this is Garmin we're talking about, not some off-brand Amazon special.
 The companion Garmin Jr. app (syncs via Bluetooth to your phone) lets you view your kid's activity data, assign chores and tasks, and set up a virtual currency system where kids earn rewards for hitting goals.
-My 7-year-old was genuinely motivated by the adventure app games that unlock new content based on daily step goals.
+Our 7-year-old tester was genuinely motivated by the adventure app games that unlock new content based on daily step goals.
 He would voluntarily go run around the backyard to "unlock the next level," which is exactly the kind of screen-free motivation I'm after.

 What I Liked: